 Lastly, these standard test methods are destructive.
 Meaning that the samples should not be used for final product packaging.
 This standard does not address all of the safety concerns associated with its use.

-This package testing covers dye penetrant solution into the package of the seal.
+ASTM 3039 package testing covers dye penetrant solution into the package of the seal.
 Channels formed will be detected within 5 seconds.
-The package is rotated as necessary to expose each seal edge so that the dye penetrant can ensure complete exposure.
+The package is rotated as necessary to expose each seal edge.
+This is conducted so that the dye penetrant can ensure complete exposure.

 An optical device may be used for detailed examination.
-If the package is opaque or additional verification is desired, the outside edge of the seal being tested is placed against an absorbent surface.
-After lifting the package, it is examined for the presence of stains.
+If the package is opaque or additional verification is chosen, the outside edge of the seal being tested is placed against an absorbent surface.
+After lifting the package, it is studied for the presence of stains.
 These stains indicate a channel or leak.

 The report includes general information such as date, time, location, and test engineer.
 Details of the package include the type of material and other characteristics.
 The number of packages tested and the number of failures are recorded, as well as any conditioning.

-Specific information consists of the dye penetrant formulation, which test method was performed, and evidence of the dye penetration to the opposite side of the seal via a defined channel.
+The specific information consists of: the dye penetrant formulation, which test method was performed, and evidence of the dye penetration to the opposite side of the seal via a defined channel.

 Keystone has a full scope of expertise including sterile barrier, temperature validation, and vibration in addition to leaks in nonporous package testing.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.

-Ready to get your product tested and analyzed?
+Ready to get your packaged products tested and analyzed?
 Request a quote and see why so many companies and manufacturers use us to achieve their ASTM F3039 package needs.